microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user_post_events.md

     "time": "datetime-value"
   },
   "iCalUId": "iCalUId-value",
-  "reminderMinutesBeforeStart": 99,
+  "reminderMinutesBeforeStart": 15,
   "isReminderOn": true
 }
 ```
-In the request body, supply a JSON representation of [event](../resources/event.md) object.

 ##### Response
-Here is an example of the response.
 Note: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,